MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Validate Application

 After customization, you can validate your app manifest or app package.
-You can trigger `Validate Application` from tree view, or `Teams: ValidateApplication` from command palette.
+You can select **Validate Application** from tree view, or execute `Teams: ValidateApplication` command from the command palette.
 There are two options, `Validate using manifest schema` or `Validate app package using validation rules`.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/validate-application.png" alt-text="Screenshot shows the selection of validate application under utility.":::